zhangzhizhongz3/CppPrimer/ch11/README.md

     - useful when we have a key type for which there is no obvious ordering relationship among the elements
     - useful for applications in which the cost of maintaining the elements in order is prohibitive
 - the advantages of the ordered version:
-    - Iterators for the ordered containers access elements in order by key
+    - iterators for the ordered containers access elements in order by key
     - we can directly define an ordered container that uses a our own class types for its key type.

 ## [Exercise 11.38](ex11_38.cpp)